bnshw/CommentDetector/README.md

 # Comment Detector

-This program can be added to an project and detect any comments to exclude any comment out code.
+This program can be added to a project and detect any comments to exclude any comment out code.

 ## Install